yujiri8/yujiri.xyz/protagonism/mental_health.md

 People also use the language of mental health to talk about things like depression, which is also harmful because it suggests a scientific solution to an emotional problem, which promotes not understanding emotions (the [DDLC](/reviews/ddlc) fanbase is an excellent demonstration of how it promotes that) and is counterproductive for real depressed people; when you have emotional problems, you don't feel better if you keep sulking and doing nothing of value and expecting a pill to change your mind.
 You have free will. *You* have to change your mind.

-Yet another way the concept is harmful is how it's used to justify censorship.
-For example, I've heard people defend [legislation prohibiting](enforcement) "hate speech" on bases like, "[calling me the wrong pronouns](gender) is an attack on my mental health".
-It's crazy, but revealing: if you say that people's emotions are a matter of *health*, it's difficult to *not* justify this, because no one can say where "mental health" ends and just hurting someone's feelings begins, because the former concept is bogus.

 <br>

 I might use the phrase "mental health" or "psychological health" occasionally just to describe something extreme emotional issues, but I mean nothing special by it.
 I try to make sure I'm using it in ways that don't risk insinuating any of the above ideas.